-(i) The contribution was received in support of the justice's last election, if the last election was within the last six years; or

-(ii) The contribution was received in anticipation of an upcoming election.
+- (i) The contribution was received in support of the justice's last election, if the last election was within the last six years; or - (ii) The contribution was received in anticipation of an upcoming election.

-Notwithstanding Canon 3E(5)(j), a justice shall be disqualified based on a contribution of a lesser amount if required by Canon 3E(4).
+Notwithstanding Canon 3E(5)(j), a justice shall disqualify himself or herself based on a contribution of a lesser amount if required by Canon 3E(4).